RustaceansKenya/driver-development-book/driver_book/src/uart_implementations/on_qemu/setting_up_LLD_linker.md

-You can optionaly specify your linker choice in the build manifest file (configuration file) - cargo.toml as follows :
+You can optionaly specify your linker of choice in the build manifest file (configuration file) - cargo.toml as follows :

 ```toml
 [target.'cfg(target_os = "linux")'.llvm]
 linker = "/usr/bin/ld.gold"                   //this specifies the path to the gold linker
 ```

 But this is hard work, we are not taking that path.
 The less configurations we do, the more portable our code, the less headaches we get.
+So let's just use LLVM.
+For this project, ignore gold, GNU or any other linker.

 #### How do we write a Linker Script?
-Before we explain how to write the linker script, we should answer the question : "Why write the liner script?"
+You can follow this tutorial [here](http://bravegnu.org/gnu-eprog/lds.html)
+- Tell the linker which architecture you are targeting
+- You define the entry address of the elf file
+- Define all the memory that we have : RAM and ROM or just one of them

 The linker functions include :
 	- Resolving External symbols
 	- Section Merging